At the end of each academic term, the Student Affairs Committee reviews students whose academic performance is potentially of concern.

 A student on Academic Probation may be required to withdraw unless during the next semester that student shows improvement sufficient to demonstrate clear promise of eventual graduation as noted below under Required Withdrawal for Academic Reasons.

 First-year students on Academic Probation may not hold office in student or social organizations, represent Lafayette College in any official capacity, or participate in fraternity or sorority pledging.

-A student on academic probation may be required to complete a Personal Academic Plan and meet with her/his class dean at the start of the subsequent semester.
-Those meetings are designed to support the student’s efforts to improve his/her experience and his/her performance.
-Oftentimes significant referrals will be made to sources of assistance such as the Academic Resource Hub, the Health Centers, Residence Life, etc. Faculty should feel free to contact a class dean to discuss these meetings and their outcomes.
+A student on academic probation may be required to complete a Personal Academic Plan and meet with their class dean at the start of the subsequent semester.
+Those meetings are designed to support the student’s efforts to improve their experience and performance.
+Oftentimes significant referrals will be made to sources of assistance such as the Academic Resource Hub, the Health Centers, Residence Life, etc. Faculty should feel free to contact a class dean to discuss these meetings and outcomes.

 Students receiving financial aid are strongly encouraged to contact the Office of Financial Aid for information about how grade point averages and earned credits totals may effect financial aid eligibility for state, federal, and/or Lafayette College aid.
 Details can be found at admissions.lafayette.edu/financial-aid/.

 A student who is asked to withdraw from the college for academic reasons may appeal that decision the Office of Advising & Co-Curricular Programs.